cantaloupe-project/cantaloupe/README.md

 The `FilesystemResolver.path_prefix` and `path_suffix` configuration options
-are optional and intended to make URLs shorter, more stable, and hide potentially sensitive information.
+are optional and intended to make URLs shorter, more stable, and hide sensitive information.
 For example, with these options set as such:

     FilesystemResolver.path_prefix = /usr/local/images/
     FilesystemResolver.path_suffix =

 An identifier of `image.jpg` in the URL will resolve to `/usr/local/images/image.jpg`.

+*Note: it is dangerous to **not** use `path_prefix` on a public-facing server.
+The shallower the path, the more information that is potentially exposed.*

 #### Path Separator